- Housing and Confinement

 Many commercial starter/grower feeds are medicated to control coccidiosis, a disease caused by a microscopic parasite that infects the intestines.
 The mild strength of the drug will allow gradual immunity to develop so that your birds will have fewer problems as adults.
 Layer rations are usually not medicated.

 Do not overlook water as an important nutrient.
 A constant supply of clean, fresh water is essential to healthy poultry.
-Twenty hens c 007C an drink about 1 gallon of water each day in cool weather.
+Twenty hens can drink about 1 gallon of water each day in cool weather.
 Water consumption will increase dramatically during hot weather.
-5FF4

 When your birds are four to five weeks old (1½-2 pounds live weight) you may wish to select some to eat as Cornish hens.
 It is surprising how much meat these small birds have on them.
 Since only age, size and degree of tenderness are important, it is not necessary to select females (and it is unlikely that you will be able to tell the pullets (young females) from the cockerels (young males) at this age).